anurang/SikeAi/README.md

 # Results!
 ## Scatter plot!
-My program enables you to plot the crime number of crimes on a map and color codes them according to the top quartile, 50th-75th percentile, 25th to 50th percentile, and bottom quartile
+My program enables you to plot the number of crimes on a map and color codes them according to the top quartile, 50th-75th percentile, 25th to 50th percentile, and bottom quartile
 ![Alt text](/images/scatter_plot.png?raw=true "Optional Title")

 * Red: top 25% 17-1163 crimes!